Single-photon emitters and spin-photon interfaces in silicon: Introduction

 The dominant limitations of the coherence time are spin-lattice relaxation and the interaction of spins in solids with one another.
 Both can be minimized by an appropriate choice of materials and operating conditions in terms of temperature and magnetic field~\cite{wolfowicz_quantum_2021}.
 In addition, spin-spin interactions can be mitigated by tailored dynamical decoupling protocols~\cite{suter_colloquium_2016, zhou_robust_2023}, which enable enhancing the coherence of individual spin qubits by many orders of magnitude~\cite{abobeih_onesecond_2018}.
 Finally, if sufficiently high control fidelities can be achieved in the future, tailored quantum error correction protocols~\cite{breuckmann_quantum_2021} can be used to eliminate the remaining limitations of qubit coherence in spin-photon interfaces.

 This review describes how the mentioned challenges can be overcome using color centers and erbium dopants in nanophotonic silicon devices, as shown in Fig.~\ref{fig:overview}a.
-To this end, we will first explain the basic properties of solid-state photon emitters before turning to silicon as a host material.
-We will then discuss how integrating single-photon emitters into nanophotonic devices enables efficient, coherent spin-photon interfaces.
-Finally, we will summarize recent achievements and future directions in this research field.
+To this end, we will first explain the basic properties of solid-state photon emitters in Sec.~\ref{sec:emitters_and_SPIs}.
+This will be followed by a detailed discussion of the properties of the -- as of today -- most advanced silicon emitters: Erbium dopants and the T, W, C, and G centers in Sec.~\ref{sec:silicon_emitters}.
+While ensembles of such emitters can be used for spectroscopic investigations and applications such as quantum memories and microwave-to-optical transducers~\cite{higginbottom_memory_2023, khalifa_robust_2025, rinner_quantum_2026}, this review will focus on single emitters and their integration into nanophotonic devices to enable efficient, coherent spin-photon interfaces in Sec.~\ref{sec:Emitters_in_nanostructures}.
+Based on this, we will summarize recent achievements and sketch the route towards practical scalability in Sec.~\ref{sec:practical_scalability}, with a focus on quantum technological applications in sensing, communication, networking, as well as photonic and distributed quantum information processing.
+Finally, we will outline future directions in this emerging research field.